 I used two on this project, along with two pretty glass ones, and the older one in the center that I saved from another project.
 These all screwed in from behind and luckily the frame was just the right depth that the screws fit snugly.

-I added nail head tacks in between for interest.
+I added upholstery tacks in between for interest.
 I had planned to go all the way around with them, but those babies are stubborn!

 So…along the bottom only!